Pang-Junling/CPH-GBMI-meta-analysis/README.md

 # CPH-GBMI-meta-analysis
-From QC to results presentation of the meta-analysis
+(1) From QC to results presentation of the meta-analysis;
+(2) "P+T" and PRS-CS methods to calulate the PRS scores in independent cohorts